 URI’s baccalaureate program is designed to prepare students with academic and personal potential to become professional nurses.
 It aims to develop mature, well-informed graduates who will meet the challenges of health care delivery and continued learning.

-2) Students with college study in another major or nursing study in another baccalaureate program and a minimum of 45 completed credits, if accepted by the University, may be admitted directly into the College of Nursing.
-To enroll in clinical nursing courses, transfer students must acquire a URI-based grade point average of 3.00 or higher.
+2) Transfer Students with college study in another major or nursing study in another baccalaureate program must meet the minimum admission requirements found on the Undergraduate Admission website: uri.edu/admission.
+Admission is not guaranteed if requirements are met.
+Admission to the College of Nursing and the clinical course sequence is competitive based on GPA, which must be minimally a 3.00 or higher.
+Transfer students must also complete the pre-requisite courses (BIO 121, 242, 244, CHM 103, 124, NUR 100, WRT 104 or 106) with a minimum grade of C or higher in each course and acquire a URI-based grade point average of 3.00 or higher.
 Grades from courses taken at the other institution are not included in the student’s grade point average.
-Students who transfer from another college or university are admitted into clinical nursing courses on a space-available basis, usually in the spring semester.
+Students who transfer from another college or university are admitted into the College of Nursing and the clinical nursing courses on a space-available basis, usually in the spring semester.

-R.N.–B.S. students are required to take 18 credits of nursing courses as follows: NUR 246, 253, 346, 443, 444, and 503, or 446 (with permission of instructor).
+A) R.N.–B.S.
+On–Campus: Admission requires students to complete a diploma or associate degree nursing program with a 2.6 GPA and have an active Rhode Island R.N. license.
+Students are required to take 18 credits of nursing courses as follows: NUR 246, 253, 346, 443, 444, and 446 or 503, (with permission of instructor).
 A total of 120 credits is required for R.N.s to earn the B.S. degree.
 Thirty of those credits must be earned at URI.

-R.N.-B.S. students with a baccalaureate or master’s degree in another field, may be eligible for the M.S. program in nursing.
+R.N. students with a baccalaureate or master’s degree in another field, may be eligible for the M.S. program in nursing.
 Records will be individually evaluated to determine if the candidate must complete any undergraduate course work before starting the M.S. program.

-Students are expected to achieve a C or better in all NUR courses and a C in all foundation courses, and to maintain a minimum GPA of 2.20 in order to progress in the College of Nursing.
+Students are expected to achieve a C or higher in all NUR courses, all pre-requisite courses, and all additional required courses (STA 220, NFS 207, CMB 201).
+Pre-requisite and additional required courses for the traditional four-year B.S. degree include BIO 121, 242, 244, CHM 103, 124, CMB 201, NFS 207, NUR 100, STA 220 and WRT 104 or WRT 106; courses for the R.N.-B.S. degree include (BIO 121, 242, 244, CMB 201, STA 220, WRT 104 or WRT 106).
+All students must maintain a minimum GPA of 2.20 in order to progress through and graduate from the College of Nursing.
 Students who receive a C- or lower in any two NUR courses will be dismissed from the College of Nursing.

 Students are limited to 18 credits per semester except by permission of the dean for special program adjustments or when participating in the Honors Program.

 General expenses are approximately the same as for other University students.
 Nursing students pay a professional fee which covers special items such as academic achievement testing, and lab fees for each clinical course.
 The use of an automobile or funds to meet public transportation costs is required for the clinical experiences.
 Students must maintain car insurance as required by state law.